 We have exposure to Systemwide credit risk because we are jointly and severally liable for all Systemwide debt issued.
 Under joint and several liability, if a System Bank is unable to pay its obligations as they come due, the other Banks in the System would ultimately be called upon to fulfill those obligations.
 The existence of the Farm Credit Insurance Fund (Insurance Fund), the CIPA and the Market Access Agreement (MAA) help to mitigate this risk.
-The Farm Credit Act established the Insurance Corporation to administer the Insurance Fund.
-Refer to Note 1 of the accompanying Financial Statements for further information on the Insurance Fund.
-Refer to Note 9 of the accompanying Financial Statements for additional information related to the CIPA and MAA.
+Refer to Note 10 of the accompanying Financial Statements for additional information related to the CIPA and MAA.